 I’ll be in the market for a new car soon….currently in a Ford Escape with the SYNC system and Apple CarPlay.
 I would never even consider a vehicle that didn’t have AM/FM radio, SiriusXM and Apple CarPlay.
 I’m a constant consumer of Waze for directions and listen to CNN or MSNBC on Sirius.
 The music on SiriusXM doesn’t sound good…too many channels squeezed into a too small tube, but the radio station’s app on the phone through Apple CarPlay has great sound quality.
 Heading for San Diego in the fall and already made sure to rent a car with Apple CarPlay installed.

 Jimmy, I totally get it.
-Over time, We figure out what we’re comfortable with and what we need to adequately entertain ourselves.
-You are much more discerning in car listener today than you were just a few years ago.
+Over time, we figure out what we’re comfortable with and what we need to adequately entertain ourselves.
+You are a very likely a much more discerning in car listener today than you were just a few years ago.
 Thanks for the comment.

 Seriously, if I an unable to use Car Play (I’m on iPhone) or Android Auto its a deal-breaker.